crystalin/better-voice-typing/README.md

 7. Ensure the app's tray icon is visible by right-clicking the taskbar → "Taskbar settings" → "Select which icons appear on the taskbar" → Toggle on for Voice Typing Assistant (the tray icon is the main interface for settings and status)
 8. **Recommended**: Right-click `voice_typing.pyw` → Send to → Desktop to create a shortcut

+**(Optional) Configure a different model to use for transcript cleaning**

+- After running the app once, a `settings.json` file will be created
+- Open this file in Notepad or any text editor
+- Find the `"llm_model": "openai/gpt-4o-mini"` line
+- Set it to your [preferred provider/model](https://docs.litellm.ai/docs/providers), using the LiteLLM format `"provider/model-name"`, for example:
+   - For Grok: `"llm_model": "groq/llama3-8b-8192"`
+   - For Claude: `"llm_model": "anthropic/claude-3-5-haiku-latest"`
+- Save the file and restart the application

 ### Auto-start with Windows
 To make the app start automatically when Windows boots:
 1. Press `Win + R` on your keyboard